 Defending Forgery Cases

-Anyone accused of forgery charge must seek help from a highly-skilled, experienced criminal defense lawyer to review the evidence and establish a strategy for the defense.
+Anyone accused must seek help from a highly-skilled, experienced forgery lawyer to review the evidence and establish a strategy for the defense.
 Some defense strategies that may be effective in criminal charges of forgery include:

 - Establishing that the accused person unknowingly possessed forged documents and did not commit forgery intentionally.

 - Establishing a lack of intent to commit the crime if the forgery was completed in good faith and the accused individual assumed that he or she possessed the authority to execute the written change to a legal document.